Keanu Marsh-Brown: Forest Green Rovers

 Marsh-Brown joined Forest Green on trial in June 2015, and later signed on a two-year deal for an undisclosed fee.
 He made his debut on the first day of the 2015–16 season in a 1–0 away win over Altrincham.

 He helped the club reach the 2015–16 National League play-offs, and scored the semi-final winning goal against Dover Athletic on 7 May 2016 that helped the club reach the play-off final.
 He played the full 90 minutes in the play-off final at Wembley Stadium on 15 May 2016, scoring with a long-range strike, but could not prevent the club missing out on promotion to the Football League in a 3–1 loss to Grimsby Town.

 The following 2016-17 National League season saw him play again at Wembley Stadium with Forest Green for the play-off final which this time saw a 3–1 win over Tranmere Rovers earn the club a first ever promotion to the Football League.

 At the end of the 2017–18 season, Forest Green announced that Marsh-Brown would be one of the players that would not be offered a new contract at the club.

-Dover Athletic (loan)

 Marsh-Brown joined National League team Dover Athletic on loan from Forest Green in March 2018.
 He scored twice on his debut at home against leaders Macclesfield Town as Dover won 2–0.
 He was used mainly as a substitute for the rest of the season making just one more start the following week away at Barrow.
 He scored late on in the final day away at Woking as Dover won 2–1, relegating Woking but finishing outside of the play-offs on goal difference.